rdmello/JavaScript-Sorting/README.md

-# JavaScript Sorting Algorithms
+# Event-Driven JavaScript Sorting Algorithms

-This is a practice project for implementing and displaying JS sorting algorithms.
+This project implements common comparison-based sorting algorithms in an event-driven manner that allows for step-by-step display of array state.
+It also includes an undo buffer so that sorting steps can be reversed.

-See http://rylan.coffee/s/ for the implementation
+See http://rylan.coffee/s/ for the implementation.

 Comments and suggestions are welcome!

 ### Sorting Algorithms

-Currently, I have implemented some comparison-based sorting algorithms:
+Currently, the following comparison-based sorting algorithms have been implemented:

 1. Selection Sort

-2. Insertion Sort
+The following are yet to be included:

-3. Heap Sort
+1. Insertion Sort

-4. Merge Sort
+2. Heap Sort

-5. Quick Sort
+3. Merge Sort

-Bucket sort and Radix sort will be implemented soon.
-I will also add support for sorting linked-lists.
+4. Quick Sort

 ### Display